 Flawless service means attention to detail, and detailed training can help your wait staff deliver!
 Click To TweetA great restaurant experience is nowhere need depending on the food alone.
-From the moment the guests step through the door, their restaurant experience starts and therefore it is of vital importance that every waiter or server is on their a-game when it comes to providing service.
+From the moment the guests step through the door, their restaurant experience starts and therefore it is of vital importance that every waiter or server is on their A-game when it comes to providing service.
 Displaying the correct level of etiquette as a waiter is vital in giving your guest that truly special experience.
+So do you know the importance of etiquette training in restaurants?
 Guests will remember the way they were welcomed, served and cared for during their dining experience and are much more likely to return if you managed to get it right.

-But why exactly is Etiquette important, and what are the main etiquette rules to live by when working as a waiter or server?
+But what is the importance of etiquette training in restaurants?
+And what are the main etiquette rules to live by when working as a waiter or server?

 How important is the serving etiquette at restaurants?

-The restaurant you work for will likely have its own idea of the type of etiquette that they want to display: a Michelin Star place will be much more formal than a cafe.
-However as a waiter it is vital you understand a solid level of etiquette that can be relevant to any work location!
+The restaurant you work for will likely have its own idea of the type of etiquette that they want to display.
+A Michelin Star place will be much more formal than a cafe.
+However, as a waiter it is vital you understand a solid level of etiquette.
+As that can be relevant to any work location!

 What are etiquette tips for restaurant servers?